hassantarabai/Oxa-244/README.md

 ## Requirements
 BHG.py requires Python 3.x and BioPython.

-Other dependencies include (NumPy, Seaborn, Matplotlib) and NCBI BLAST+ will be downloade dautomatically when running the script.
+Other dependencies include (NumPy, Seaborn, Matplotlib) and NCBI BLAST+ will be downloaded automatically when running the script.

 ## Installation
 BioPython can be installed using either pip or Conda: